General Data Protection Regulation (GDPR)

 You must make the request in writing.
 The person must send you the information within 21 days.

-All you need to do is write to the Data Protection Officer at the Institute and ask for it under the Data Protection Acts.
+All you need to do is write to the Data Protection Officer at the University and ask for it under the Data Protection Acts.

 Your request could read as follows:

 Dear Data Protection Officer.
 I wish to make an access request under Section 4 of the Data Protection Acts 1988 and 2003 for a copy of any information you keep about me, on computer or in manual form in relation to....
-(Fill in as much information as possible to assist the Institute to locate the data that you are interested in accessing).
+(Fill in as much information as possible to assist the Atlantic Technological University to locate the data that you are interested in accessing).

 You may be asked for evidence of your identity.
 This is to make sure that personal information is not given to the wrong person.
 You may be asked to pay a fee, but this cannot exceed €6.35.